codefresh-io/docs.codefresh.io/_posts/2024-04-30-april-release-notes.md

 %}

 ### Pipelines: More Pull Request events support for GitHub
-Our integration with GitHub events is now even stronger with the addition of more types of Pull Request (PR) event triggers.
+Our integration with GitHub events is now even stronger with the addition of more types of pull request (PR) event triggers.

 You can now trigger builds for the following PR events:
-* Pull Request review approved
+* Pull request review approved
-* Pull Request review changes requested
+* Pull request review changes requested
-* Pull Request review commented
+* Pull request review commented

 {% include
   image.html
   lightbox="true"
   file="/images/whats-new/apr24/rel-notes-apr24-github-pr-events.png"
   url="/images/whats-new/apr24/rel-notes-apr24-github-pr-events.png"
-  alt="New Pull Request events for GitHub in Codefresh" caption="New Pull Request events for GitHub in Codefresh" max-width="60%"
+  alt="New pull request events for GitHub in Codefresh" caption="New pull request events for GitHub in Codefresh" max-width="60%"
 %}